jdbrinton/buddybridgepy/README.md

-# ftob
+# BuddyBridge

-A Python script to find Facebook friends on Bluesky using Selenium and ChromeDriver.
+A Python webserver to find Facebook friends on Bluesky using Selenium and ChromeDriver.

 ## Requirements